Yale-BIM/f23-assignments/assignment-2/README.md

 $ roslaunch shutter_behavior_cloning collect_data.launch
 ```

-Then, you should see the robot in RViz following the blue targets as below:
+Then, you should be able to see the robot in RViz following the blue targets as below:
 <img src="docs/follow_blue_target.gif" width="600"/>

 The above launch file can also be used to generate data for behavioral cloning: